Where to See Seals in New Zealand

 Location: Kaikoura, South Island

 Take it a step further from just seeing.
 Experience a close encounter with seals showing off their water acrobatics for you.
 This wildlife encounter is one of the cheaper options in Kaikoura so is ideal for a backpacker budget.
-Book your adventure with Seal Swim Kaikoura.
+Book your adventure with Seal Swim Kaikoura on Viator or Tripadvisor.

 Location: Kaikoura, South Island